yeyee2901/yy-neovim-config-lua/README.md

 - For Lua language server, it's a bit complicated, but I recommend you following these guide:
         https://github.com/sumneko/lua-language-server/wiki/Build-and-Run-(Standalone)

-- For my Neovim (particular) config, clone the the lua-language-server repo (^) in your ~/bin directory.
+- For my Neovim (particular) config, clone the the sumneko's lua-language-server repo (^) in your ~/bin directory.
   (IMPORTANT: ~/bin/ must be in $PATH)
         ex:
         mkdir ~/bin